dd32/td-gh-ex/readme.txt

 2. Activate the theme through the 'Appearance' menu in WordPress

 == Change log ==

+Version 4.1, 2019-05-08
+Fixed a problem with a broken link to font awesome in style.css and rtl.css Added support for wp_body_open.
+Added a block style for the gallery which hides the image captions.
+Updated required WordPress version and PHP version.

 Version 4.0, 2019-03-17
 Included a license file.